nsg-ethz/p4-learning/exercises/07-Count-Min-Sketch/README.md

 Dimension your sketch using ϵ=0.1 and δ=0.05 (as shown above).
 Then start the topology, configure the hash functions with the controller and send traffic from `h1` using send.py to send few flows (just to test).

-1. Star the topology with `sudo p4run`
+1. Start the topology with `sudo p4run` or `sudo python network.py`.

 2. Set the hash functions polynomials by running the default controller with `set_hashes` as option parameter.
 This will set the right polynomials to the running switch so when we decode we are use the same exact hash.